Private Brokerage versus Professional Employer Organization (PEO)

 Employee benefits are one of the largest cost’s employers in the United States encounter.
 Deciding which benefit options will serve your business best now and in the future isn’t the smallest decision.

-From carriers to contributions to plans choices — there’s a lot to consider.
+From carriers to contributions to plan choices — there’s a lot to consider.
 Depending on whether you work with a PEO, private brokerage or go direct to the insurance carrier — that decision is guided by their advice.

 Which solution will you leverage for your employee benefit needs?